-New window treatments can help define the style, colour scheme, and lighting of a space.
+New window treatments can help define the style, color scheme, and lighting of a space.
 The right window treatment can anchor a home's overall look, but with so many options, getting started can feel overwhelming.
 So what should you consider before making this important decision?

 We've taken the guesswork out of finding the right window treatment for your room so you can nail down exactly what you need to complete your home upgrade.